Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 - Perfect for a family pizza night – let the kids customize their toppings and enjoy!

-- Simple ingredients – you only need a few ingredients like Greek yogurt, flour, sauce, and cheese to make this incredible pizza!
+- Simple ingredients – you only need a few ingredients like Greek yogurt, flour, pizza sauce, and cheese to make this incredible homemade pizza!

 *Check out the complete list of ingredients, instructions, and nutrition facts in the recipe card located at the bottom of this post.